 Nearly everyone needs to borrow money at some point in their lives.
 There's nothing wrong with that!
 Mortgages, car loans, and other types of credit are a normal part of financial life, but you need a solid credit score to qualify for them.

 You're probably already familiar with the standard FICO score that banks and lenders use during the loan application process, but did you know that there's a new FICO score being rolled out?
-The UltraFICO offers a more in-depth look at your finances and could boost your overall credit score to help you get a better interest rate on your next loan—if you have some solid banking skills.
+The UltraFICO offers a more in-depth look at your finances and could boost your overall credit score to help you get a better interest rate on your next loan—

 Here's what you need to know.